 How to Become a Social Worker

-Although most social workers need a bachelor’s degree in social work, clinical social workers must have a master’s degree and two years of post-master experience in a supervised clinical setting.
-Clinical social workers must also be licensed in the state in which they practice.
+Although some social workers only need a bachelor’s degree in social work, clinical social workers must have a master’s degree and 2 years of experience in a supervised clinical setting after they’ve completed their degree.
+Clinical social workers must also be licensed by their state.

-A master’s degree in social work generally takes 2 years to complete.
-However, some programs allow those with a bachelor’s degree in social work to earn their master’s degree in 1 year.
-Master’s degree programs in social work prepare students for work in their chosen specialty by developing the skills to do clinical assessments, and take on supervisory duties.
-All programs require students to complete supervised practicum or an internship.
+Clinical positions require a master’s degree in social work (MSW), which generally takes 2 years to complete.
+MSW programs prepare students for work in their chosen specialty by developing clinical assessment and management skills.
+All programs require students to complete a supervised practicum or an internship.

 Licenses, Certifications, and Registrations

-Compassion.
+Emotional skills.
 Social workers often work with people who are in stressful and difficult situations.
-To develop strong relationships, they must have compassion and empathy for their clients.
+To develop strong relationships, they must have patience, compassion, and empathy for their clients.

 Interpersonal skills.
-Being able to work with different groups of people is essential for social workers.
-They need strong people skills to foster healthy and productive relationships with their clients and colleagues.
+Social workers need to be able to work with different groups of people.
+They need strong interpersonal skills to foster healthy and productive relationships with their clients and colleagues.

 Organizational skills.
-Helping and managing multiple clients, often assisting with their paperwork or documenting their treatment, requires good organizational skills.
+Social workers must help and manage multiple clients, often assisting with their paperwork or documenting their treatment.